AryaShetty08/aryashetty08.github.io/_projects/GymManager.md

               <strong>Technology Components: Java, JavaFX</strong><br><br>

-                This project is the final version of the Gym Manager application which introduces the front end through JavaFX.
+                This project is the final version of the Gym Manager application, which introduces the front end through JavaFX.
                 "

 date: 2022-11-01